-POLICY BE5 - Proposals to up-grade historic buildings to improve their energy efficiency will be encouraged where these are in accordance with the latest guidance published by Historic England.
-This policy is based on evidence produced by Historic England, and others is that energy efficiency can be improved by various methods that recognise the essential qualities of traditional building construction and do not cause damage to architectural or historic character.
-Historic buildings could support roosting bats, therefore applications to upgrade such buildings involving roof spaces or cellars should be accompanied by a bat survey and appropriate mitigation provided where necessary, having regard to Wiltshire Council's HRA guidance document.
+The Town Council will seek to work with third parties to encourage upgrades to historic buildings to improve their energy efficiency.

+This Community Action is not a land use planning policy but sets out key local aspirations.
+It is based on evidence produced by Historic England and others which states that energy efficiency can be improved by various methods that recognise the essential qualities of traditional building construction and do not cause damage to architectural or historic character.
+Historic buildings could support roosting bats, therefore applications to upgrade such buildings including roof spaces or cellars should be accompanied by a bat survey and appropriate mitigation provided, where necessary, having regard to Wiltshire Council's HRA Guidance document.